nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ---
 ### 6.4 Non-Functional Requirements

-1. Performance: The system shall respond to user input within 2 seconds, even under peak load conditions.
+1. Performance: The system shall respond to user input within 0.1 seconds.
 2. Performance: The system should be able to hold up to 1000 users without a noticeable sluggishness in performance.
 3. Compatibility: The system shall be compatible to operating systems with java 11 runtime (e.g. Windows, MacOS, Linux).
 For MacOS users specifically, **OpenJDK Runtime Environment Zulu11.60+19-CA (build 11.0.17+8-LTS)** is required.
 4. Usability: The system shall have a user interface that is intuitive and easy to use, with a learning curve of no more